Creating A Twine Christmas Tree in 3 Easy Steps

 Your family Christmas tree, like ours, is probably the central decorating star in your home.

-Decorating our family tree has become a sacred event over the years.
-It is the Christmas family activity that is merry, bright, fun, and oh so precious to us all!
+Decorating our family tree has always been my family’s favorite holiday event over the years.
+It is the Christmas tradition that is merry, bright, fun, and oh-so-precious to us all!

 Decorating additional Christmas trees is more of a singular activity for me.
 It is almost as if an empty tree is a blank canvas on which to paint.
 Or, more specifically, to bedazzle with ribbon, lights, picks, ornaments, etc.

 How about this for a challenge?
-Creating a Christmas tree from a BLANK WALL!
+Creating a DIY Christmas tree from a BLANK WALL!

 The last three items on the list are just suggestions.
 You might come up with some other amazing things to “hang” on your Twine Christmas tree!

-Once you wind some string around the top push pin, it is just a matter of laying the twine out in a triangular form on the wall.
+Once you wind some string around the top push pin, it is just a matter of laying the twine in vertical lines in the shape of a Christmas tree on the wall.

 Painters tape securing the twine at the bottom and behind the console table.